SmokinCaterpillar/blog/2017_01_18_ias_money/ias_money.md

 * Moreover, there are some slightly more advanced functions like `allowance`, `approve`, and `transferFrom` which we need to implement such that our token can be handled by exchanges.
 These methods will allow the exchanges to send our tokens on our behalf in case a trade is executed.

-I will spare you the impementational details of these functions.
+I will spare you the implementation details of these functions.
 In fact, you can simply copy and paste them from [this ERC20 standard](https://theethereum.wiki/w/index.php/ERC20_Token_Standard).
 Moreover, the entire source code of this token is also available [on my Github profile](https://github.com/SmokinCaterpillar/IaS_Money).

 ### The I. & S. Smart Contract